replicatedhq/docs/docs/packaging-an-application/config-screen.md

 title = "Config Screen"
-description = "The `config` section of the Replicated YAML creates a dynamic settings page that customers can use to configure their instance." weight = "204" categories = [ "Packaging" ]
+description = "The `config` section of the Replicated YAML creates a dynamic settings page that customers can use to configure their instance." weight = "204" categories = [ "packaging" ]

 [menu.main]
 Name       = "Config Screen"
 identifier = "config-screen"
 parent     = "/packaging-an-application"
-url        = "/docs/packaging-an-application/config-screen"
+url        = "/packaging-an-application/config-screen"
 +++

 The admin console settings screen configuration is specified as an array configuration